alterreal/promis-preprocessing/README.md

 ## About PROMIS Dataset

-The PROMIS dataset is a prostate MRI dataset designed for prostate cancer segmentation and analysis, available at reasonable request.
-It contains multi-parametric MRI sequences including T2-weighted, DWI, and ADC images from multiple patients and studies.
+The PROMIS dataset is a prostate MRI dataset available at reasonable request.
+It contains multi-parametric MRI sequences including T2-weighted, DWI, and ADC images from multiple patients.

 ## Generalizability